 Wheels Are Damaged Or Need Balancing

 If your vehicle trembles when driving, it might suggest that your wheels need balancing.
-Balancing is the act of evenly spreading weight across the tire and wheel setup, ensuring proper rotation at higher speeds.
+Balancing is the act of evenly spreading weight across the tire and wheel setup, ensuring proper rotation at higher velocities.

 Thankfully, most shops only charge between $15 to $45 to balance your wheels.
 They place it on a machine that spins it at a swift rate of speed and then measure the weight around the circumference.
 The tech will then attach weights around the wheel to ensure it is perfectly balanced.